aybehrouz/argennon/README.md

 - Most of the arithmetic in the Argennon Virtual Machine is done using floating point operations instead of unsigned integer operations.
 This way, there will be almost no need for a word size bigger than 64 bits.
-At the same time operations will have a bounded fractional error in contrast with integer operations that have an infinite fractional error.
+At the same time operations will have a bounded fractional error in contrast to integer operations that have an infinite fractional error.

-- The Argennon Virtual Machine has a standard library.
+- The Argennon Virtual Machine has a built-in standard library.
 This standard library provides a secure and convenient way for implementing many frequently used functionalities.
-In addition, this library is updatable through the Argennon governance system, and non-updatable smart contracts that use the avm library can benefit from improvements and bug fixes as well.
+In addition, this library is updatable through the Argennon governance system.
+This means that bugs or security vulnerabilities in the AVM standard library could be quickly patched and smart contracts that use this library, including non-updatable smart contracts, can benefit from improvements and bug fixes as well.

 - Argennon standards are defined based on how a contract should use the AVM standard library and not only how its interface should look.
 As a result, users can expect certain type of behaviour from a contract which complies with an